 But for most of us this wasn’t so much a choice as an imperative.
 Once you free your mind to skeptical inquiry and critical thinking it’s hard to turn back.
 Nor should you.

-This site began in February of 2014.
-It’s success will, in large part, be determined by participation.
+The success of this site will, in large part, be determined by participation.
 So I encourage you to post, read, comment, and share it with any person or group you feel might contribute or benefit.
 This site has a mission – to become a repository for shared stories of deconversion.
 A robust community that helps, in a very small way, to push humanity toward a new enlightenment.
 But it starts with you.
 What’s your story?